1865: Appomattox and Beyond

 Each of the programs in the series will be held on the Lorain County Community College Elyria campus on Wednesday evenings and will begin at 7 p.m., unless otherwise noted.
 Each program will be approximately two hours in length.
 An hour will be allotted for the presentation portion of the evening which will be followed by an hour for audience discussion and questions.

-Funding for this program is made possible in part by the Ohio Humanities Council, the Lorain County Community College Foundation, the LCCC Division of Social Sciences and Human Services, LCCC's Bass Library and the LCCC Center for LifeLong Learning.
+Funding for this program is made possible in part by the Ohio Humanities Council, a state affiliate of the National Endowment for the Humanities; the Lorain County Community College Foundation; the LCCC Division of Social Sciences and Human Services; LCCC's Bass Library; and the LCCC Center for LifeLong Learning.

 Complete the form below to register for any of the sessions.